The Future Duke Beltline and Durham-Timberlake Trail

 Duke Beltline

 This entire corridor forms a crescent around downtown Durham.
 One can see traces of the southern quadrant along the active rail line downtown.
 On the western section, it crosses over Chapel Hill Street, goes past the new West Village development, skirts along the old Durham Athletic Park, and crosses Washington Street.
 The northern section goes under Mangum Street, crosses Roxboro Street, and goes under Avondale Drive.
 It connects to the Timberlake corridor east of Avondale Drive with a 'wye'.
 In July 2005 negotiations between NCDOT and Norfolk-Southern for purchase of this corridor broke down, from all indications because of the substantial asking price.
-As of late 2011, $2,000,000 from a 2005 Federal appropriation is still available to the City of Durham for use in corridor preservation.
-Private discussions between Norfolk-Southern, NCDOT and Durham have occurred during 2011 but nothing has been reported to indicate that the parties are close to a sale.
+As of late 2014, $2,000,000 from a 2005 Federal appropriation is still available to the City of Durham for use in corridor preservation.
+Private discussions between Norfolk-Southern, NCDOT and Durham were held during the 2011-13 period but nothing has been reported to indicate that the parties are close to a sale.
 Congressman David Price and NCDOT have strongly urged the City to find a use for this special 2005 funding soon since Federal recision of these older appropriations is becoming more likely.
+In September 2014 Durham received a $222,000 TIGER grant from the U.S. Department of Transportation to develop a Master Plan for the Duke Beltline.
+Preparation is scheduled to begin by June 2015.
+Current schedules call for completion of the Master Plan during the 4th quarter of 2016.
+During 2015 private discussions between Norfolk Southern and a land conservancy partnering with the City will be held about future acquisition of the corridor.

 Blackwell Street in downtown Durham